rbowsley/lamplighthelp/source/13-1-4_Report_Presentation.markdown

 ![Report Presentation Data for Fields in Tab](13.1.4b.png)

-- When you run the report, {{Lampglight}} will produce a table for each field in your 'Personal' tab.
+- When you run the report, {{Lamplight}} will produce a table for each field in your 'Personal' tab.
 You can see below that we have results for 'Ethnicity', and 'Status'.

 ![Report Presentation Data for Fields in Tab](13.1.4c.png)